Bellary City Assembly constituency

-Bellary City Assembly seat is one of the seats in Karnataka State Assembly in India.
-It is part of Bellary Lok Sabha seat.
+Bellary City Assembly constituency is one of the seats in Karnataka State Assembly in India.
+It is part of Bellary Lok Sabha constituency.

-The constituency includes 28 Wards of Ballari Mahanagara Palika.
-The constituency came into existence after 2008 Delimitation.
-It was a part of Bellary (AS).
+The constituency includes 28 wards of Ballari Mahanagara Palika.
+The constituency came into existence after the 2008 delimitation.
+It was a part of Bellary Rural Assembly constituency.

+Nara Bharath Reddy is the current MLA from Bellary City.

 Geographical scope

 The constituency comprises ward nos.
 1-24 and 36-39 wards of Ballari Municipal Corporation.

 Urban voters at Bellary City assembly is approximately 242,170 which is around 99.78% as per 2011 Census.